Listen to an audio file of this tool.

 - Fourteen-year-olds may act like they know it “all.”
 Despite this, they still look to adults to set boundaries.
 They are gaining interest in others as romantic partners and will have crushes, broken hearts, and worries related to the world of relationships.

 - Cultivate a learning mindset.
-In addition to cultivating these essential skills that lead your children/teens to feel confident, there are beliefs and attitudes that parents can promote to contribute to your child’s/teen’s belief in themselves.
-For example, when your child/teen says “This is dumb!” and you know your child/teen means “I can’t do it!” respond with:
+In addition to cultivating these essential skills that lead your child/teen to feel confident, there are beliefs and attitudes that you can promote to contribute to your child’s/teen’s belief in themself.

 - “I know things can feel really frustrating when you first start.”